Report: Dallas owner Jerry Jones 'impeding' contract extension for commissioner Roger Goodell

 [Watch on Yahoo: Ravens vs. Jaguars live from London Sept.
 24]

-Goodell’s current contract as commissioner expires in 2019, and according to the ESPN report, it was expected that the extension would have been in place before the season kicked off last week.
+Goodell’s current contract as commissioner expires in 2019, and according to ESPN, it was expected that the extension would have been in place before the season kicked off last week.
 But now that Jones has made himself the seventh member of the compensation committee, it’s unclear if or when a deal will be done.

 There is a conference call scheduled for Wednesday for compensation committee members, and ESPN sources said that call is expected to produce a specific term proposal for Goodell; Jones will be on the call.